-The PPMT Function is categorized under Financial functions.
-The function will calculate the payment on the principal for an investment based on periodic, constant payments and a fixed interest rate for a given period of time.
+The PPMT Function is categorized under Excel Financial functions.
+The function will calculate the payment on the principal for a loan or an investment based on periodic, constant payments and a fixed interest rate for a given period of time.

-In financial analysis, the PPMT function is useful in understanding the principal components of the total payments made for the loan taken.
+In financial analysis, the PPMT function is useful in understanding the primary components of the total payments made for a loan taken.

 =PPMT( rate, per, nper, pv, [fv], [type] )

 The PPMT function uses the following arguments:

 - Rate (required argument) – This is the interest rate per period.

 - Per (required argument) – A bond’s maturity date, that is, the date when bond expires.

 - Nper (required argument) – The total number of payment periods.

 - Pv (required argument) – This is the present value of the loan/investment.
 It is the total amount that a series of future payments is worth now.